paulplant/xdrip4ios_docs/docs/connect/cgm.md

 If you're using a Dexcom 6 or ONE sensor, you will be prompted to enter the calibration code reported on the sensor box once warm-up is complete.

+### "Follow Dexcom-app" option

-Once the transmitter paired, you can **enable Follow Dexcom-app** and re-enable Bluetooth in the Dexcom app on your phone. **Both xDrip4iOS and the Dexcom app will be connected to the sensor.** This allows you to use the best of both (Clarity uploads and xDrip4iOS unique features).
+Once the transmitter is paired, you can **enable Follow Dexcom-app** and re-enable Bluetooth in the Dexcom app on your phone. **Both xDrip4iOS and the Dexcom app will be connected to the sensor.** This allows you to use the best of both worlds (Clarity uploads and xDrip4iOS unique features).

+In this case, xDrip4iOS will simply spy on the communications between the transmitter and the Dexcom app.
+Whilst it is therefore technically the Dexcom app that is controlling the communications with the transmitter, with "Follow Dexcom-app" mode enabled, xDrip4iOS can still send commands to start/end the sensor session and also send calibrations.

 <img src="../DexStatus2.png" style="zoom:40%;" />

+**Please note:** If you do not have the original Dexcom app installed on your iPhone and connected to your transmitter, *do not* enable this option or you will not get any readings.

 ### Dexcom Share Upload